 Mission Road Church

-It's been over two years now since we purchased the church at 27240 Alabama Street, Redlands, CA 92373.
+It's been over three years now since we purchased the church at 27240 Alabama Street, Redlands, CA 92373.
 We continually praise God who miraculously provided a way for us to buy the property that was already in escrow.
 And we are grateful to the Christian developers who backed out of escrow so that we could purchase the church property.

 We are now in Phase I of plans to renovate our facility.
 Phase I will include a sidewalk and landscaping on Alabama Street, much needed parking lots, connecting to the city sewer system, a fellowship hall extension and new restrooms.
 We have already reroof the buildings and put on new paint to the exterior.
 If you would like to join us in beautifying our church, please send a donation to the above address.

 Photos of our Grand Opening Celebration.
 MAP to our New Church

 Sabbath, August 25, was Pastor Dean's last Sabbath with our church as Senior Pastor--he is retiring after nearly 22 years with Mission Road Church.
 To honor his faithful service and constant dedication, the church celebrated with several events throughout the month of August: A special vespers on Aug.
 3; a "Farewell Banquet" for the whole church on August 11 with food catered by Two Guys Pasta and Pizza and El Coyote; a "Dinner Cruise" from Newport Beach on August 19; and a Dodgers' game (Pastor Dean's favorite team) on Labor Day.
 Some pictures from the banquet:

 Battle of the Bands